sr2echa/InterView/README.md

 ## The plan
 Make the client into a npm pkg.
 So interviewers can just ask them to install the npm pkg like `npm i -g InterView` and run `InterView` to open up the client eliminating the need to "install 3rd party software".
 Monitoring is via the web to make sure it is easy for the interviewer to monitor

+## Features
+- Detect and monitor all monitors (even get number of monitors that are active, inactive)
+- See what the client sees in realtime across all streams
+- Remote disconnect sessions
+- See all background processes running

 ## Bunch of screenshots
 Will post a video demo soon